electron/electron/docs/api/touch-bar-scrubber.md

 #### `touchBarSegmentedControl.continuous`

-A `Boolean` representing whether this scrubber is continous or not.
+A `Boolean` representing whether this scrubber is continuous or not.
 Updating this value immediately updates the control in the touch bar.